How 1 Simple Mistake Increases Your Customers' Trust

 4) Overcome Objections and Give Your Claims Credibility

-When our customers read the promises on our website and campaigns being too perfect sets off alarm bells and they think "this must be too good to be true."
+When our customers read the promises on our website and campaigns being too perfect sets off alarm bells, and they think, "This must be too good to be true."

 Perhaps the most famous example of the pratfall effect in marketing is the VW Beetle campaigns of the 1950s and 60s.

-At the time, the car was everything that the American consumer didn’t want, small and ugly.
+At the time, the car was everything that the American consumer didn’t want: small and ugly.

 VW's ad campaign gloried the flaws of the Beetle with headlines like: ‘Lemon’, ‘One of the nice things about owning it is selling it’, ‘And if you run out of gas, it’s easy to push’, “Think Small”, and ‘Nobody’s perfect’, by using those negatives they were able to get in front of their customers objections and differentiate themselves from their competitors.

-This also means if you do make a major mistake and need to apologise you can.
+This also means if you do make a major mistake and need to apologise, you can.

-Gain your customer trust back quicker
+Gain your Customers' trust back quicker

-But before you tell your CEO to champion all the company's failures there is a twist to the Pratfall Effect.
+But before you tell your CEO to champion all the company's failures, there is a twist to the Pratfall Effect.

-According to research from social psychologist Fiona Lee, while admitting shortcomings and even committing a small mistake will generally make you more appealing and can even highlight your strengths, it is only succesful if a person or brand is considered smart and capable.
+According to research from social psychologist Fiona Lee, while admitting shortcomings and even committing a small mistake will generally make you more appealing and can even highlight your strengths, it is only successful if a person or brand is considered smart and capable.

-When an average brand or person makes an error or mistake they become less appealing.
+When an average brand or person makes an error or mistake, they become less appealing.

 Lee and colleagues conducted a test that had participants reading one of two fictitious company reports.